 As long as your kid (like most kids) is polite, kind, and compassionate in the real world, it’s okay to give them the go-ahead to be themselves online.
 Make sure that they realizes that the anonymity the Internet can afford users doesn’t give them the excuse to be unkind or tease someone else online.
 The golden rule of netiquette is this: if you wouldn’t say it to a person’s face, don’t say it online.

 The Internet is an awesome and powerful thing, but there are some things even the Web can’t do.
 For instance, when we communicate offline, we use gestures, make eye contact, and pick up on body language cues.
 All of this is lost when we take conversations online.
 Make sure your child knows how to communicate clearly online to avoid misunderstandings and the hurt feelings that can result from them.
 Teach them how to use emoticons, for instance, and advise them to avoid typing in all caps, since many people equate this to online shouting.

-You know that expression, when in Rome do as the Romans do?
+You know that expression?
 It’s a good principle for online behavior in forums and discussion groups.
 These web-based communities may have their own standards of behavior, so teach your kid to observe before chiming in.
 For instance, an online book club may have members who haven’t yet completed the book.
 To make sure that the ending isn’t revealed to these readers, other members may preface their comments with the heading “spoiler alert” so that those still in the middle of the book will know to skip over that particular post.